highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 7. Follow Google's instructions to deploy your script as a web app. **Make sure** you set "Who has access to the app" to "Anyone, even anonymous".
 When finished, copy the URL you're given at the end of the process and save it somewhere you'll remember for later.
     * The web app URL will look something like `https://script.google.com/macros/s/ABCDEFGHIJKLMNOP_QRSTUVWXYZ1984373/exec`

+**Make sure you keep the web app URL and the Google Sheet URL private**, since your authorization data will be visible to anyone with access to the sheet!

 # 4. Allow users to "Add Credits" to the Slot Machine
 You'll need to provide your users with a way to accrue slot machine play credits.
 You will do this by adding an Entity Script to two parts of the Slot Machine entity.

-First, we need to write an Entity Script to put on the "Click Here to Add Credits" button on the Slot Machine.
+First, we need to write the Entity Script.
 This script will do the following:
 * When a user clicks the text OR the border around the text, they will be prompted to pay a specified username (you) 1 HFC with the message "1 Slot Machine Play Credit".

 [Click here](./addCreditsButton.js) to download a pre-made "Add Credits" entity script.
 Follow along with the comments in the code to understand what it's doing!

 Be mindful of the fact that all users who load the Add Credits entities will be individually running this script as if it were a client script.

-Next, add the entity script from above to the "Add Credits" entity AND its parent:
+Next, add the entity script from above to the "Add Credits" text entity AND its parent:
 1. Modify the `DESTINATION_USERNAME` variable within `addCreditsButton.js` to match your username.
 2. Upload the `addCreditsButton.js` script to a publicly-accessible location such as S3.
 Copy its URL.
 3. In Interface, use the `CREATE` app to select the "Click Here to Add Credits" text entity on the Slot Machine entity.
 4. In the entity's Properties tab, scroll down to "Script" and paste the URL from above into the text box.
 Press Enter.
 5. Lock the entity so nobody can change its attributes.
-6. In Interface, use the `CREATE` app to select the border around the "Click Here to Add Credits" button on the Slot Machine entity.
+6. In Interface, use the `CREATE` app to select the border entity around the "Click Here to Add Credits" button on the Slot Machine entity.
 7. In the entity's Properties tab, scroll down to "Script" and paste the URL from above into the text box.
 Press Enter.
 8. Lock the entity so nobody can change its attributes.

 # 5. Allow users to start the Slot Machine's reels
 You'll need to provide your users with a way to start the slot machine's reels.

 First, you'll have to write an Entity Script to put on the slot machine's Spin Lever.
-This script will send a message to an Assignment Client script that will kick off the rest of the game logic.
-We will write this Assignment Client script in a later step.
+This script will send a message to an Assignment Client script that we'll write in a later step.
+This message will kick off the rest of the game logic.

 [Click here](./slotMachineSpinLever.js) to download a pre-made "Spin Lever" entity script.
 Follow along with the comments in the code to understand what it's doing!